MarsicoFL/BIG_Communities/README.md

 This project is part of the **Biorepository, Informatics & Genomics (BIG) initiative at the University of Tennessee Health Science Center**.
 Project home: <https://uthsc.edu/cbmi/big/>

+## What’s in this repository?
+- **aggregated data & scripts** to reproduce the analysis at biobank scale.
+Identity‑by‑descent (IBD) clustering.
+  - four continent‑scale genetic communities, and
+  - seventeen sub‑communities that share both genetic architecture and distinct environmental exposures.
+  - A **shiny dashboard** (`app.r`) to interactively explore genetic, environmental and health patterns at sub‑community resolution.

 To access the R shiny app visit the following link: <https://francomarsico.shinyapps.io/BIG_Communities/>